rentpath/pinball_wizard/README.md

 To use a different partial for the same feature, pass in the `partial:` key.
 This will use `app/views/features/example_button.slim`.

-If the feature is not active by default, it's recommended to hide the HTML with inline or external CSS.
+If the feature is not activated immediately, it's recommended to hide the HTML with inline or external CSS.

 ```slim
 = feature 'example', partial: :example_button'